 - 17.1.
 A boat intending to protest does not need to display a red flag.
-This changes RRS 60.2(a)(1). - 17.2.
+This changes RRS 61.1(a)(2).
+17.2.
 Protests and requests for redress shall be reported to the RC Signal vessel no later than the preparatory signal for the next race or 10 minutes following the last boat finishing the last race of the day.
-This changes RRS 60.3(b) and 61.2(b). - 17.3.
+This changes RRS 61.3 and 62.2. - 17.3.
 Protests for alleged breaches of RRS Part 2 (except when damage occurred), RRS 31, RRS 42, or RRS 44 will be adjudicated by using Three Minute Justice on the dock after racing.
 The Three Minute Justice system is described in Attachment 3.
-This changes RRS 60.3(a), 63.3, 63.4(b), 63.6(b), and 63.7.
+This changes RRS 61.2, 63.4, 63.6, 65.2, and 66.
 All other protests and requests for redress will be heard per the RRS and must be filed in writing no later than 1 hour after the Signal Boat docks in the harbor following the last race of the day.
 Protest forms will be available at the RS21 dock and must be returned completed to the Fleet Manager or Principal Race Officer no later than the filing deadline. - 17.4.
 Video and photos taken from any support, coach or spectator vessel shall not be used as evidence at protest hearings.
-This is added to RRS 63.4(b). - 17.5.
-Breakdown of a chartered boat should be verbally reported to the RC by the competitor at the earliest reasonable time in which it can be done safely.
+This is added to RRS 63.6. - 17.5.
+Breakdown of a chartered boat should be verbally reported to the RC by the competitor at the earliest reasonable time which can be done safely.
 Breakdowns may be reported using VHF.
 A boat shall continue to sail the race if it may do so safely.
 Attachment 4 will be used as a guideline by the protest committee for any requests for redress due to a breakdown.